Monday, January 9, 2012

 Waist Gunner

-My wife, Debbie, is also a collector, but she has a good excuse; she uses old photos, postcards and other paper ephemera in her artwork.
-She is a printmaker and produces etchings, drawings, and monoprint collages that sometimes incorporate these items.
+My wife, Debbie, is also a collector, but she has a good excuse: She uses old photos, postcards, and other paper ephemera in her artwork.
+She is a printmaker who produces etchings, drawings, and monoprint collages that sometimes incorporate these items.

-Yesterday Debbie gave me an interesting piece of WWII "V-mail."
+Yesterday, Debbie gave me an interesting piece of WWII, "V-mail."
 V-mail, short for Victory Mail, was used during the Second World War to save shipping space by transporting correspondence to and from soldiers stationed abroad on microfilm after they passed military censors.
-Once they reached their destination, the film images were blown up to 60% of their original size and mailed to the intended recipient in small manila envelopes.
+Once it reached its destination, the film images were blown up to 60% of their original size and mailed to the intended recipient in small manila envelopes.

-The V-mail letter was from T/Sgt Scott Hilliard of the 706th Bomb Squadron and dated December 23, 1943.
-It's addressed to his mother, Mrs. P. S. Hilliard in Franklin, PA., and was written from England.
-The text of the letter discusses missing Christmas at home, the possibility of Spam for Christmas dinner in England, an anticipated visit to London, and looking forward to the completion of his required twenty-five missions.
+The V-mail letter was from T/Sgt Scott Hilliard of the 706th Bomb Squadron, dated December 23, 1943.
+It was written from England and addressed to his mother, Mrs. P. S. Hilliard, in Franklin, PA.
+The letter discusses missing Christmas at home, the possibility of Spam for Christmas dinner in England, an anticipated visit to London, and looking forward to the completion of his required twenty-five missions.

 Standing L-R: Julian Dixon; Clarence Lien; John Peterson; W. Ray Walker; Warren McMillan; Scott Hilliard.
 Kneeling L-R: Pilot O. W. "Pappy" Henderson; Robert Tannahill; Vere McCarty; E. Dale Howard

 An internet search revealed several entries about Sgt.
-Hilliard as well as the photo above.
-The 706th Bomb Squadron was part of the 446th Bombardment Group, stationed at Flixton, England from the December 16, 1943, to April 25, 1945.
+Hilliard, as well as the photo above.
+The 706th Bomb Squadron was part of the 446th Bombardment Group, stationed at Flixton, England, from December 16, 1943, to April 25, 1945.
 So, Sgt.
 Hilliard's letter home was written shortly after he arrived at Flixton.
 He was a waist gunner on the B-24 Liberator, "Dinky Duck," piloted by O. W. "Pappy" Henderson.
-There are a number of Hilliard's own photographs online that that he took during missions from his position as waist gunner.
+There are several of Hilliard's photographs online that he took during missions from his position as a waist gunner.

 B24-H. 41-29125 JU-D Tar Heel Baby, over Portsmouth, D-Day plus 6